 Cycle in the Annapolis Royal Area

-The Annapolis Royal area is a great destination for cyclists.
+If you’re looking for cycling adventures in Nova Scotia, head to the Annapolis Royal area – a great destination for cyclists.
 You have a choice of 16 routes ranging from 8.2 km to 102 km – all detailed on maps provided by the town.

 There’s a huge variety of countryside to explore including a challenging coastal tour along the Bay of Fundy, a ride down to Kejimkujik National Park and a dirt road ride to Belleisle Marsh.